-- B-A This option will measure the phase of input B with input A as a reference. - B-G (analog only) This option will measure the phase of input B with the channel B gen-mon path as a reference.
-This is used to measure phase shift through a device (input to output). - GB (analog only) This option will measure the phase of gen-mon channel B with gen-mon channel A as a reference.
+- A-G or B-G This option will measure the phase of the selected input with the same channel gen-mon path as a reference.
+This is used to measure phase shift through a device (input to output). - GA or GB This option will measure the phase of the selected gen-mon channel with the other gen-mon channel as the reference.